Looking after your mental health

 Action for Happiness offer various mood lifters, and a free online coaching program to boost wellbeing.

-Cambridgeshire and Peterborough Psychological Wellbeing Service is a NHS funded service providing psychological therapies for anyone who is experiencing common mental health problems such as depression and anxiety.
+NHS Cambridgeshire and Peterborough Talking Therapies aim to make psychological therapies more accessible for anyone who is experiencing common mental health problems, such as depression and anxiety.
 Individuals can self refer.

 Cambridgeshire, Peterborough and South Lincolnshire Mind are passionate about positive wellbeing and provide support to local people who may experience mental health challenges.
-You can sign up immediately and anonymously to their free online support and wellbeing community – Qwell – as part of the Good Life Service.
+You can sign up anonymously to their free online support and wellbeing community Qwell as part of the Good Life Service.

 Mental Health First Aid has a number of resources and advice for remote working.

 Nick Elston is one of the highest-profile mental health inspirational speakers.
 On his YouTube channel, Nick shares his own experience through insights, tools, tips and techniques.
 He has run a series of webinars for the Council which you can watch recordings of using the links further down the page.

 NHS ‘Every Mind Matters’ offers a wide range of mental health advice.

 OK Rehab is a UK-based helpline for people suffering from drug and alcohol addiction issues.
 They work in partnership with over 140 treatment providers to locate tailored addiction treatment.

 The Public Health England and Business in the Community Mental Health for Employers Toolkit gives positive practical and strategic advice on developing good mental health in the workplace.